 Not every single investment seminar represents a Ponzi scheme, but it is always wise to approach these types of seminars with caution.
 Many fraudsters use these so-called “free lunch” seminars to lure investors into Ponzi schemes, investment scams, and other flavors of financial fraud.

 Although it can be hard to really tell if the investment promoted at the seminar you attended is a scam, there are a few key “red flags” you can listen for, including:

 Contact an experienced Ponzi scheme attorney today if you need help recovering your losses after a Ponzi scheme or investment scam.
 The securities fraud attorneys with Meyer Wilson have represented more than 800 clients nationwide in stockbroker mediation, arbitration, and litigation, and we look forward to putting our experience to work for you.

-You can also learn more about recovering losses after a Ponzi scheme by watching Attorney Dave Meyer's video below.
+You can also learn more about recovering losses after a Ponzi scheme by watching Attorney Dave Meyer's video.